 NG-RAN node assisted: the NG-RAN needs to actively participate to the signal generation.
 The UE sends measurements to a NW entity that has the computation capacity to combine measurement for the position calculation.

-Proposal 1: UE assisted and NG-RAN node assisted methods should only be considered as part of Network verified UE location study in RAN2
+Proposal 1: UE assisted and network assisted methods can be considered as part of Network verified UE location study in RAN2 on the basis that UE reported information as part of 3GPP defined functions can be trusted if not derived exclusively from information provided by non 3GPP defined function.

 Based on our analysis, the methods listed in [3GPP TS 38.305] that can be candidate for network verified UE location are listed below: